 Is Medicare Advantage HMO different than Original Medicare?

-Although all Medicare Advantage plans cover the same services like Medicare, there are a couple of significant differences.
+Although all Medicare Advantage plans cover the same services as Medicare, there are a couple of significant differences.

 - Medicare doesn’t have doctor networks

 - You cannot buy a Medigap plan if you have an MA plan

 - Depending on the plan you choose, an HMO may have lower premiums

 - Many MA plans include Part D

 - Medicare doesn’t include medicines, but you can buy Part D

 How to Get Help Understanding Medicare HMO Plans